rezasohrabi/headless-tooltip/website/docs/getting-started/basic-usage.md

 ---
 sidebar_position: 2
+title: Basic Usage
+description: Learn how to use Headless React Tooltip with practical examples.
+Custom styling, positioning, and trigger events for accessible tooltips.
+keywords:
+  [
+    react tooltip examples,
+    tooltip positioning,
+    custom tooltip styling,
+    react tooltip tutorial,
+  ]
 ---

 # Basic Usage

-Learn how to use Headless React Tooltip with simple examples.
+Learn how to use Headless React Tooltip with simple, practical examples.
+Create beautiful, accessible tooltips in minutes.

 ## Your First Tooltip